Severe plastic deformation

-Severe plastic deformation (SPD) is a generic term describing a group of metalworking techniques involving very large strains typically involving a complex stress state or high shear, resulting in a high defect density and equiaxed "ultrafine" grain (UFG) size (d < 500 nm) or nanocrystalline (NC) structure (d < 100 nm).
+Severe plastic deformation (SPD) is a generic term describing a group of metalworking techniques — or more generally, solid-state mechanical processes — that involve very large strains, resulting in a high defect density and equiaxed "ultrafine" grain (UFG) size (d < 1000 nm) or nanocrystalline (NC) structure (d < 100 nm).

 History

-The significance of SPD was known from the ancient times, at least during the transition from the Bronze Age to the Iron Age, when repeated hammering and folding was employed for processing strategic tools such as swords.
+The significance of SPD was known from ancient times, at least during the transition from the Bronze Age to the Iron Age, when repeated hammering and folding were employed for processing strategic tools such as swords.
 The development of the principles underlying SPD techniques goes back to the pioneering work of P.W.
 Bridgman at Harvard University in the 1930s.
-This work concerned the effects on solids of combining large hydrostatic pressures with concurrent shear deformation and it led to the award of the Nobel Prize in Physics in 1946.
+His work focused on the effects of combining large hydrostatic pressures with concurrent shear deformation in solids, and it led to the award of the Nobel Prize in Physics in 1946.
 Very successful early implementations of these principles, described in more detail below, are the processes of equal-channel angular pressing (ECAP) developed by V.M.
-Segal and co-workers in Minsk in the 1970s and high-pressure torsion, derived from Bridgman's work, but not widely developed until the 1980s at the Russian Institute of Metals Physics in modern-day Yekaterinburg.
+Segal and co-workers in Minsk in the 1970s and high-pressure torsion, derived from Bridgman's work, but not widely developed until the 1980s in Ufa and at the Russian Institute of Metals Physics in modern-day Yekaterinburg.

 Some definitions of SPD describe it as a process in which high strain is applied without any significant change in the dimensions of the workpiece, resulting in a large hydrostatic pressure component.
 However, the mechanisms that lead to grain refinement in SPD are the same as those originally developed for mechanical alloying, a powder process that has been characterized as "severe plastic deformation" by authors as early as 1983.
-Additionally, some more recent processes such as asymmetric rolling, do result in a change in the dimensions of the workpiece, while still producing an ultrafine grain structure.
+Additionally, some more recent processes such as asymmetric rolling do result in a change in the dimensions of the workpiece, while still producing an ultrafine grain structure.
 The principles behind SPD have even been applied to surface treatments.

 Methods

-Equal channel angular extrusion
+SPD methods are classified into three main categories: bulk-SPD methods, surface-SPD methods, and powder-SPD methods.
+Below, some popular SPD methods are briefly explained.

+Equal-channel angular pressing

-Equal channel angular extrusion (ECAE, sometimes called Equal channel angular pressing, ECAP) was developed in the 1970s.
-In this process, a metal billet is pressed through an angled (typically 90 degrees) channel.
+Equal-channel angular extrusion (ECAE), sometimes called equal-channel angular pressing (ECAP), was developed in the 1970s.
+In this process, a metal billet is pressed through an angled channel, typically 90°.
 To achieve optimal results, the process may be repeated several times, changing the orientation of the billet with each pass.
 This produces a uniform shear throughout the bulk of the material.